-We utilize another quasi-experimental setting-the departure of Bill Gross from Pacific Investment Management Company (PIMCO) in September 2014-to isolate the impact of funds' flow concerns in difference-in-differences regressions.
+In our third approach to correcting for potential endogeneity, we utilize another quasi-experimental setting-the departure of Bill Gross from Pacific Investment Management Company (PIMCO) in September 2014-to isolate the impact of funds' flow concerns in difference-in-differences regressions.
 The sudden departure of the "Bond King" from PIMCO, the largest management company in the U.S. bond fund market, was unthinkable at the time and unsettled PIMCO's investors.
 As many investors chose PIMCO funds solely because of the track record of Bill Gross, his unexpected departure substantially raised uncertainty in fund flows, which can thus be deemed a plausibly exogenous increase in PIMCO fund managers' flow concerns.
 We therefore compare firms held by PIMCO against all other sample firms or those held by Prudential or Vanguard, the next two largest management companies for U.S. bond funds, in a [-6, 6] month window around Bill Gross' departure.
 For firms with over 5% of PIMCO holding share prior to Bill Gross' departure, we find that their credit risk increases by 11 to 14 bps relative to control firms following his departure.
 Further analysis shows that the increase in credit spread is driven by the increased concerns regarding flow volatility rather than the immediate impact of PIMCO's fire sales to meet redemption demands.
-These findings highlight the economic relevance of funds' flow concerns in exacerbating the positive relationship between fund holdings and credit risk.